lbke/research/auth.md

 ## About JWT

 This is a summary only for the purpose of this guide.
 JWT are a vast subject.
 More information can be found here: https://jwt.io/

 A JSON Web Token is a token that encode informations about the user.
-Typically, you would store a few non-sensitive meta-information
+Typically, you would store a few non-sensitive meta-information, like the user email, name, organization, unique id.

+You can do 2 operations on an existing token:

+- Decoding: it means getting the information on the token
+- Verifying: it means checking the token validity **Decoding a token doesn't mean it's valid.** Because anyone can craft a token that can be decoded.
+**Veryfing the token DMEAN it's valid and the user is authenticated.

 ## Types of authentication
 Asymmetrical auth token with RSA256